tetrascience/ts-logger/README.md

 * `NODE_ENV`, which is used to tag the application environment.

 #### Feature: `type`
-It's highly recommended that you compile a list of well defined log types, such as device-heartbeat, service-restart and etc.
+It's highly recommended that you compile a list of well defined log types, such as *device-heartbeat*, *service-restart* and etc.
 It will help you to understand the distribution of your logs and quickly identify the logs of interest in your search.
 Refer to this [example](https://github.com/tetrascience/tsboss/blob/docker/utils/logger.js) from tspower.
+All your log types can be accessed using `logger.types`.
+The logger will automatically attach `type = commonTypes.UNKNOWN` to the input if there is no type.

-The logger provides a list of the common log types for you to use and you can access them from `logger.nativeTypes`.
+The logger provides a list of the common log types for you to use and you can access them using `logger.commonTypes`.
 These are the common types of logs in the context of distributed system and microservice.
 ```
-let logger.nativeTypes = {
+const commonTypes = {
     WORKER_CRASH: 'worker-crash',
     WORKER_START: 'worker-start',
     QUEUE_STALLED: 'queue-stalled',